-The Arboretum offers free informational tours in Longenecker Horticultural Gardens and the Wisconsin Native Plant Garden.
-Spring and summer tours are Wednesdays at 7 p.m., and fall tours are on Saturday afternoons.
+The Arboretum offers free informational tours in Longenecker Horticultural Gardens (LHG) and the Wisconsin Native Plant Garden (WNPG).
+Tours take place on selected dates from April through October, Wednesday evenings from 7 p.m. to dusk, or Saturday afternoons from 1 to 3 p.m.
 Tours are open to the public and begin at the Arboretum Visitor Center.
 They are intended for adults.

 The 4-acre Wisconsin Native Plant Garden surrounds the Visitor Center with several hundred species native to Wisconsin.
 The garden serves as an introduction to ecological restoration and the restored and managed plant communities in the Arboretum.
 It also demonstrates how to incorporate native plants into home landscapes.